LaunchCode-Education-Archived/liftoff-OLD/classes/6/README.md

 ## Project Module

 During class 6, we'll discuss Agile development in greater depth.
+Outside of this discussion you should try to make as much progress on your project as possible.

+## Agile: Standup

 Additionally, you'll conduct at [standup meeting](../../articles/agile-ceremonies/#standup) to update your team on your project work mid-sprint.

-You will also have access to your mentor, other students, and the staff instructors, so use this time to gain momentum on your project.
+Be prepared to talk about:
+- The user stories you have completed so far this sprint.  **We expect you to complete at least one user story every week.**
+- The user stories you need to focus on to finish the sprint.
+- Anything blocking your progress for a given user story.

 ## Career Module